Shivangi-NITD26/portfolio/README.md

 # Shivangi Patwa - Portfolio Website

 ## 🚀 About
-This is my personal portfolio website built using HTML, CSS, and JavaScript to showcase my projects, skills, and achievements.
+A fully responsive personal portfolio website built using HTML, CSS, and JavaScript to showcase my machine learning projects, technical skills, and achievements.

 ## 🛠 Tech Stack
 - HTML5